1980 Houston Astros season: September—October

 Ruhle tossed a crucial four-hit, 2–0 shutout of Cincinnati on September 26 to move Houston to two games ahead of the Dodgers for the division lead.
 The following day, Niekro teamed with Dave Smith to author yet another 2–0 victory of Cincinnati.
 A four-hitter, Niekro improved to 18–12 while Smith hurled the final four outs, including three strikeouts, for his ninth save.
 Craig Reynolds delivered a 2-RBI double in bottom of fifth for the contest's only tallies.
-With 7 games remaining, it was Houston's 89th victory of the season, equaling the prior year's edition for most in franchise history.
+With seven games remaining, it was Houston's 89th victory of the season, equaling the prior year's edition for most in franchise history.

 On October 1, Ruhle shot his third consecutive complete game to up his record to 12–4 as Terry Puhl stroked a bases-loaded double to key a 5–2 triumph over Atlanta.
 Ruhle outdueled Phil Niekro (15–17), who surrendered four runs on seven hits in seven innings.
-Following a 3–2 victory over the Braves on October 2, the Astros accrued one of the largest divisional leads that they had held all season, going up 3 games on Los Angeles prior to voyaging to Dodger Stadium in a rematch for the final series of the regular season.
+Following a 3–2 victory over the Braves on October 2, the Astros built one of the largest divisional leads that they would hold all season, going up three games on second-place Los Angeles prior to venturing to Dodger Stadium with three games remaining in the season.

-However, the Astros lost each of their final three regular-season games to the Dodgers to fall back into a tie for first place in the NL West on the final day of the regular season.
-During the regular season finale, Houston built a 3–0 lead through four innings.
-Los Angeles answered by scoring once each in the in the bottom of the fifth and seventh.
-In the bottom of the eighth, Ron Cey connected off Frank LaCorte for a home run, also scoring Steve Garvey, which gave the Dodgers a 4–3 lead that remained.
-Hence, a tie-breaker was scheduled for October 6 as an addendum to the regular season to ultimately determine the division winner as the club who would qualify for the playoffs.
+The antepenultimate contest on October 3 featured a taut pitchers' duel between the Astros' Ken Forsch and the Dodgers' Don Sutton.
+Forsch pitched the entire nine innings of a 2–2 tie, including yielding the game-tying run in the bottom of the ninth.
+Forsch remained on the mound in the bottom of the tenth, but was greeted by catcher Joe Ferguson's walk-off home run, handing Forsch and the Astros a stunning 3–2 defeat.
+The home run was Ferguson's third walk-off of the campaign.
+(Note: Ferguson had belted his most recent walk-off home run against Forsch's brother, Bob, on August 1, 1980.)
+The Dodgers won the second game as well.
+During the regular season finale, Houston mounted a 3–0 advantage through four innings.
+Los Angeles answered by scoring once each in the bottom of the fifth and seventh innings.
+In the bottom of the eighth, Ron Cey connected off Frank LaCorte for a two-run home run that scored Steve Garvey and gave the Dodgers a 4–3 lead.
+This lead stood as the final score, capping a Dodgers' sweep of the final series.

+At the conclusion of the regular season, the Astros and Dodgers had tied for first place in the NL West with identical 92–70 records.
+Hence, a tie-breaker was scheduled for October 6, also held at Dodger Stadium, as an addendum to the regular season to determine the NL West division winner and club which would qualify for the playoffs.